Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 11:30 You just open that up, set a few settings, and you're off to the races.

-11:41 Then one of the things that's pretty interesting to look at what you get after you check it out, right?
+11:41 Then one of the things that's pretty interesting is to look at what you get after you check it out, right?

 11:47 So let's just maybe talk through the structure of CPython a little bit.